Deepak Gupta

 - In 2010, Deepak argued AT&T Mobility v.
 Concepcion, a watershed case on corporations’ use of forced arbitration to prevent consumers and workers from banding together to seek justice.

-Among other honors, Deepak is the recipient of the 2022 Appellate Advocacy Award from the National Civil Justice Institute, which “recognizes excellence in appellate advocacy in America,” the Steven J. Sharpe Award for Public Service from the American Association for Justice, and the President’s Award from the National Conference of Bankruptcy Judges.
+Among other honors, Deepak is the recipient of the 2022 Appellate Advocacy Award from the National Civil Justice Institute, which “recognizes excellence in appellate advocacy in America,” the Steven Sharpe Award for Public Service from the American Association for Justice, and the President’s Award from the National Conference of Bankruptcy Judges.

-- In National Veterans Legal Services Program v.
+- In National Veterans Legal Services v.
 United States, Deepak is lead counsel in a nationwide class action in which he persuaded the Federal Circuit that the federal judiciary has been charging people millions of dollars in unlawful fees for online access to court records.
 The case recently culminated in a $125 million settlement that reimburses the majority of PACER users by 100 cents on the dollar.

 - In another one-of-a-kind class action, Deepak represented all of the nation’s bankruptcy judges, recovering $56 million in back pay for Congress’s violation of the Judicial Compensation Clause.
 The American Lawyer observed: “it’s hard to imagine a higher compliment than being hired to represent federal judges.”

-- obtained a ruling striking down an IRS decision to stop collecting donor information from campaign-finance groups;
+- obtained a ruling striking down an IRS decision to stop collecting donor information from campaign-finance groups

 Before founding his law firm in 2012, Deepak was Senior Counsel at the Consumer Financial Protection Bureau.
 As the first appellate litigator hired under Elizabeth Warren’s leadership, he launched the new agency’s amicus program, defended its regulations, and worked with the Solicitor General’s office on Supreme Court cases.
 For seven years previously, he was an attorney at Public Citizen Litigation Group, where he founded and directed the Consumer Justice Project and was the Alan Morrison Supreme Court Assistance Project Fellow.